-Dunkirk in insane aspect ratio on film.
+Hateful Eight had an insane aspect ratio on film

-Dunkirk, The Master, and Hateful Eight have all utilized large format as part of their marketing campaign.
+Dunkirk, The Master, and The Hateful Eight have all utilized large format as part of their marketing campaign.
 They made seeing them in theaters an event.

 16x9 aspect ratio

-Netflix prefers the 16x9 aspect ratio.
+Netflix prefers the 16:9 aspect ratio

 There’s some controversy about it, so Netflix released a statement.